LeonelWirth/LeonelWirth/README.md

 ### Hi 👋, I'm Leonel Wirth
-#### I am an Electronics Engineer and Full stack Developer with experience in the research and developement areas, willing to be up to date with the latest tchnological advancements and work on proyects with them.
+#### I am an Electronics Engineer and Full stack Developer with experience in the research and developement areas, willing to be up to date with the latest technological advancements and work on proyects with them.

 Skills:
 * JavaScript